ecohealthalliance/predict-civ-bat-coronaviruses/README.md

 -   `animal-data-summary.R` includes code to summarize the animal data results and to generate manuscript figures.

+For internal EcoHealth Alliance staff with access to the full eidith dataset:

-- `human-global-data-cleaning.R`  includes code for cleaning the global PREDICT eidith dataset, focusing on the human_2 and site tables
+- `human-global-data-cleaning.R` includes code for cleaning the global PREDICT eidith dataset, focusing on the human_2 and events_2 tables

-- `human-civ-data-analysis.R` includes code for subsetting, cleaning, and analyzing the Côte d'Ivoire human and site data
+- `human-civ-data-analysis.R` includes code for subsetting, cleaning, and analyzing the Côte d'Ivoire human and site data from the eidith dataset

+For external collaborators without access to the full eidith dataset:

+- `human-civ-deidentified-data-analysis.R` includes code for analyzing the de-identified Côte d'Ivoire subset available upon request on Zenodo